-- Early alcohol consumption is associated with an increased likelihood of developing alcohol abuse or dependence later in life - research shows that people who drink before they turn 15 are four times more likely to develop alcohol dependency than those who start drinking at the age of 21. - A national study involving 2,500 patients in six major hospitals across the country found that over one in four (28%) of all injury attendances in the A&E departments were alcohol related. - In a survey conducted in 40 Galway secondary schools, 35% of teenagers claimed that alcohol was a contributory factor in reported first sexual intercourse, and drugs in 9% of cases.6 - Between 1990 and 2006 there were a total of 7,078 people killed on the roads, of which 2,462 were alcohol related. - Alcohol has been identified as a contributory factor in a large number of public order offences. - In a national survey, almost half (44%) of all respondents had experienced harm by their own, or someone else's, use of alcohol. - Other studies show that 1 in 10 young people who have drunk alcohol have ended up in trouble with the police.7 - Early onset of drinking was linked to increased risk of heavy drinking in middle age.8 - About 20% of 12-14 year olds boys are current drinkers. - 50% of 15-16 year old girls and boys have had a drink in the past month. - Teenage drinkers are 11 times more likely to suffer unintentional injury.9
+- Early alcohol consumption is associated with increased likelihood of developing alcohol abuse or dependence later in life research shows that people who drink before they turn 15 are four times more likely to develop alcohol dependency than those who start drinking at the age of 21. - A national study involving 2,500 patients in six major hospitals across the country found that over one in four (28%) of all injury attendances in the A&E departments were alcohol related. - In a survey conducted in 40 Galway secondary schools, 35% of teenagers claimed that alcohol was a contributory factor in reported first sexual intercourse, and drugs in 9% of cases.
+6 - Between 1990 and 2006 there were a total of 7,078 people killed on the roads, of which 2,462 were alcohol related. - Alcohol has been identified as a contributory factor in a large number of public order offences. - In a national survey, almost half (44%) of all respondents had experienced harm by their own, or someone else's, use of alcohol. - 16% of those in senior cycle reported having injured themselves or someone else when drinking. - 1 in 10 young people who have drunk alcohol have ended up in trouble with the police. - Early onset of drinking was linked to increased risk of heavy drinking in middle age.
+9 - About 20% of 12-14 year olds boys are current drinkers. - 50% of 15-16 year old girls and boys have had a drink in the past month. - Teenage drinkers are 11 times more likely to suffer unintentional injury. - There is evidence that adolescents who use alcohol are at increased risk of developing mental health difficulties including emotion problems.